 Hopefully the introduction of the new clinical practice guidelines from the CDC give providers more scope to make personalized recommendations around pain.
 It is also hoped that the new guidelines are a step in the right direction to help reduce the stigma around the use of opioids and those who need them.

-How Can I Talk To My Doctor About Chronic Pain
+How Can I Talk To My Doctor About Chronic Pain?

-Now that the stigma aspect has been addressed, there are things that you can do to help your doctor have a better understanding about your personal experience with chronic pain.
+Now that the stigma aspect has been addressed, there are some things that you can do to help your doctor have a better understanding about your personal experience with chronic pain.

 When you meet with your doctor one of the first questions they tend to ask is for you to rate your pain on a scale of 0-10.
 “O” indicates that there is no pain at all, while “10” is generally regarded as indicating the worst pain you can imagine.